Dealing With Another Person's Car Insurance Company

 Getting into a car accident can be a traumatic experience, even if no one is seriously injured.
 Not only are you dealing with the stress of assessing the damages to your vehicle, but you also have to go through the hassle of filing an insurance claim.
 Even though you have auto insurance to help cover the expenses of an accident, it can still be an overwhelming process, especially if you’re dealing with the other driver’s car insurance company.

 You will likely be contacted by the insurance companies of the other parties involved, regardless of who is considered to be at fault.
 If this happens to you, you need to be prepared and understand how to respond.
+Understanding the nuances of insurance policies and knowing your rights can make a difference when it comes to the outcome of your insurance claim.
 Make sure to protect your rights after you have been in a car accident.

 No one plans on getting into a car accident, but the reality is that every time you get behind the wheel, the drive could potentially result in a crash.
+In 2022, there were 118,853 injuries reported during motor vehicle collisions across Canada.
 We all hope for the best, but it is important to know what steps to take in the event of your Sunday drive taking a left turn.

 • Ensure your safety.
 Assess the scene, and check yourself and any passengers for injuries.
 If possible, move your car away from traffic.
 Do not leave the scene.